ThomasFeher/armadillo/README.txt

   * GCC (part of CygWin)
     http://www.cygwin.com/

-  * Intel's C++ compiler
+  * Intel C++ compiler
     http://software.intel.com/en-us/intel-compilers/

 For the GCC compiler, use version 4.0 or later.
-For Intel's C++ compiler, use version 10.0 or later.
+For the Intel compiler, use version 10.0 or later.

-For best results we recommend using an operating system that's more reliable and more suitable for heavy duty work, such as Mac OS X or the various flavours of Linux, eg. Scientific Linux: http://www.scientificlinux.org/
+For best results we also recommend using an operating system that's more reliable and more suitable for heavy duty work, such as Mac OS X or the various flavours of Linux, eg. Scientific Linux: http://www.scientificlinux.org/

-=== 5.0: Support for Intel MKL and AMD ACML ===
+=== 5.0: Support for OpenBLAS, Intel MKL and AMD ACML ===

-Armadillo can use Intel's Math Kernel Library (MKL) and the AMD Core Math Library (ACML) as high-speed replacements for BLAS and LAPACK.
+Armadillo can use OpenBLAS, or Intel Math Kernel Library (MKL), or the AMD Core Math Library (ACML) as high-speed replacements for BLAS and LAPACK.
+Generally this just involves linking with the replacement libraries instead of BLAS and LAPACK.

 You may need to make minor modifications to "include/armadillo_bits/config.hpp" in order to make sure Armadillo uses the same style of function names as used by MKL or ACML.
 For example, the function names might be in capitals.

-On Linux systems, MKL and ACML are typically installed in a non-standard location, such as /opt, which can cause problems during linking.
+On Linux systems, MKL and ACML might be installed in a non-standard location, such as /opt, which can cause problems during linking.
 Before installing Armadillo, the system should know where the MKL or ACML libraries are located.
 For example, "/opt/intel/mkl/lib/intel64/".